tangentstorm/tangentswarm/README.md

 - Customize the programs for each repository in the YAML config file
 - Add initialization commands to automate repository setup
 - Use branch-specific configurations when needed
+- Use port variables to ensure services use the correct ports
 - If already in a tmux session, Swarm will switch to the new session rather than nesting

 ## Requirements